Quantitative bounds to propagation of quantum correlations in many-body systems: Introduction.

 Quantum systems display correlations that cannot be explained by the laws of classical probability \cite{EPR,epr2,entanglement}.
 Such a counterintuitive feature of the quantum world signals a dramatic departure from what we perceive to be our macroscopic reality.
 Also, quantum correlations promise to be the key resources for quantum technologies, as they allow to overperform classical devices in computing, communication, and sensing \cite{telep,super,capa,naturedisc,tech}.
 Indeed, terms like ``Entanglement'' are becoming common parlance in many branches of science. \\

-The co-existence between classical and quantum regimes in our Universe, and for all practical purposes between our laptops and future quantum computers, can be explained {\it within} quantum theory, in terms of bounds to quantum correlations.
-Classical information, i.e., the outcome of a measurement on a physical system, can be freely communicated to an arbitrary number of observers.
-That is, bits of information can be copied and simultaneously distributed to an arbitrary large network of independent receivers, which can then reach an agreement about the measured quantity.
-As a result, a prominent feature of our description of the world is that properties of physical systems acquire the status of ``objective''.\\ Yet, fundamental results like the no-cloning theorem \cite{noclone}, and monogamy relations of entanglement measures \cite{mono}, suggested limits to broadcasting quantum information, i.e., the wavefunction of a quantum system.
+The co-existence between classical and quantum regimes in our Universe, and for all practical purposes between our laptops and future quantum computers, is justified {\it within} quantum theory by means of bounds to quantum communication.
+We are free to share {\it classical} information, i.e., the outcome of a measurement on a physical system, with an arbitrary number of observers.
+That is, Nature allows to copy bits of information and simultaneously distribute them to many independent receivers, which then reach an agreement about the measured quantity.
+As a result, a defining feature of our description of the world is that properties of physical systems acquire the status of ``objective''.\\ Yet, fundamental results like the no-cloning theorem \cite{noclone}, and monogamy relations of entanglement measures \cite{mono}, set limits to broadcasting {\it quantum} information, i.e., the wavefunction of a quantum system.
 Further recent works have demonstrated constraints to the concurrent distribution of quantum information from a single source to a network of observers, formalized in terms of bounds to quantum correlations \cite{red,brandao,ranard,adesso,akram,akram2}.
 Their operational meaning is that the very quantum theory dictates that quantum information cannot be concurrently stored and made available to independent observers.
-Consequently, these agents cannot reach consensus on quantum properties of the source. \\
+Consequently, these agents would never reach consensus on quantum properties of the source. \\

 These results support the core ideas underpinning Quantum Darwinism, a genuinely quantum explanation of the emergence of a classical macroscopic reality \cite{darwin1,darwin2,darwin4,darwin5,darwin6,exp2,pan,ollivier2,korbiczreview}.
-Interactions between physical systems and their environment select pointer states \cite{deco}, which encode effectively classical information that can be copied and redundantly spread into the environment.
-That is only kind of knowledge that can be acquired by many observers at the same time.
+Interactions between physical systems and their environment select pointer states \cite{deco}, which encode effectively classical information that is copied and redundantly spread into the environment.
+They are the only kind of knowledge that can be concurrently acquired by many observers.
 The reason is that such non-cooperating observers obtain information about a system by eavesdropping on small, distinct fractions of the system environment, i.e., scattered photons \cite{Z07,Z13,Zurek81,deco}. \\